 with John Calder, Sheila Colvin, Karolina Blåberg, Antonia Hoogewerf

-2009: This year began with a National Public Radio broadcast
+2009: The year began with a National Public Radio broadcast in

 One thousand email messages within an hour of the broadcast.
 (And nearly

 90,000 visitors on my web site over the past year.)
 E-mail messages and

 telephone calls from all over the USA and Canada.
 Even from Hong Kong